Valerii3/FlexPowerChallenge/README.md

 6) `docker-compose up listener` will execute the scipt which triggers cron.
 7) `docker-compose run cli_app [trader_id] --start_day=[optional] --end_day=[optional]` will run the third task.
 8)  `docker-compose run streamlit_app` is already running as well.
-    You can check by using: `docker-compose logs flask_app` and click on the links.
+    You can check by using: `docker-compose logs streamlit_app` and click on the links.

 ## Manually
 1) `git clone git@github.com:Valerii3/FlexPowerChallenge.git`